W

 At small scale, this distinction doesn't matter.

-At real scale, it defines everything.
+At real scale, it shapes a lot.

-Where WordPress SEO Starts to Break (Predictably)
+Where WordPress SEO Starts to Break (Often)

-1. Plugin Accumulation Destroys Performance
+1. Plugin Accumulation Can Erode Performance

-SEO-heavy WordPress sites usually rely on:
+SEO-heavy WordPress sites often rely on:

 • page builders